ShinChoon/VHDLExercise2/README.md

 git submodule update --init Exercise_instructions
 ```

+6. You can start developing!
+Make new entities and do-files if necessary.
+Don't
+   forget to add, commit, and push your changes to the remote repository to
+   save your progress.

-6. (optional) Use the QuestaSim do-file to run simulation _(assuming you are
+7. Once your VHDL code works, you can use the QuestaSim do-file to run
-   logged into Vspace)_
+   the simulation _(assuming you are logged into Vspace)_

 ```
 cd simulations
 use advms_17.1
 vsim -do run_simulation.do
 ```

-7. You can start developing!
-Make new entities and do-files if necessary.
-Don't
-   forget to add, commit, and push your changes to the remote repository to
-   save your progress.